Skip to main content

 Minimum width (default: 175)

-Defaults to a value of 175, as the minimum width of this column.
-When the report is generated it may grow larger to fit all columns neatly to an A4 Portrait, A4 Landscape, or A3 Landscape page.
-Once the total of all minimum column widths exceeds an A3 Landscape width, the page sizes are no longer standard and simply grow to fit the required columns.
+Defaults to 175, which is the minimum width for this column.
+When the report is generated, the column may expand to fit neatly within standard page sizes (A4 Portrait, A4 Landscape, or A3 Landscape).
+Once the total minimum widths exceed an A3 Landscape layout, the report will no longer use a fixed page size and will instead grow to accommodate all columns.

 Apply negative text colour